typst/typst/docs/src/general/guide-for-latex-users.md

 ---

 # Guide for LaTeX users
 This page is a good starting point if you have used LaTeX before and want to try Typst.
-We will explore the main differences between these two systems from a user perspective and you will learn how to use your LaTeX skills to get a head start with Typst.
+We will explore the main differences between these two systems from a user perspective.
+Although Typst is not built upon LaTeX and has a different syntax, you will learn how to use your LaTeX skills to get a head start.

 <!-- Mention that Typst is not built upon LaTeX -->